Duffy the Disney Bear

 Duffy the Disney Bear (ダッフィー) is a Disney Parks character developed for merchandise, live entertainment and meet-and-greets.
 The character is especially popular in Disney's Asian theme parks—Tokyo DisneySea, Hong Kong Disneyland and Shanghai Disneyland.
-The character has struggled to find an audience at the American parks Disney California Adventure and Walt Disney World, although Duffy and ShellieMay took part in Disneyland's 70th anniversary cavalcade.
+The character has struggled to meet the same levels of popularity at the American theme parks Disneyland and Walt Disney World, although Duffy and ShellieMay appeared in Disneyland's 70th anniversary cavalcade.

 Duffy's design has two connections to Mickey Mouse: the light area on his face is shaped like a "Hidden Mickey", and there is a Mickey birthmark on his lower back.
 Duffy is unique among Disney characters in that he did not appear in a Disney movie or TV show before being featured in the parks.

-Related characters have been introduced in the parks, expanding into a merchandise line called "Duffy and Friends", which includes ShellieMay, Gelatoni, StellaLou, CookieAnn, 'Olu Mel, and LinaBell.
+Related characters were later introduced in the parks, expanding into a merchandise and entertainment line called "Duffy and Friends", which includes Duffy and his friends ShellieMay, Gelatoni, StellaLou, CookieAnn, 'Olu Mel, and LinaBell.
 The franchise is Disney's best-selling line in Asia, with sales topping $500 million in September 2023.
-LinaBell, a pink plush fox introduced at Shanghai Disneyland in 2021, became especially popular in China.
-The population that embraces LinaBell (and the rest of Duffy and Friends) are young women rather than children.